Today Lee Steinfeld “Leonhart” discusses launching a successful YouTube channel and raising funds for charity.

 As far as a new card I haven't pulled yet; I'm currently going on well over a year now opening Burning Shadows packs searching for a Hyper Rare Charizard GX Pokémon card that is worth around $200.

 Seeing someone passionate and positive about their craft is always infectious.
-I believe a combo of passion and always creating original content (setting trends) helped make my YouTube channel a success.
+I believe a combo of passion and still creating original content (setting trends) helped make my YouTube channel a success.

 Can you give some tips on how people can make a great YouTube video?